NateWeiler/Resources/Docs/Python/Webscraping in Python/Pyodide/docs/usage/webworker.md

 main();
 ```

-Before writing the API, lets first have a look at how the worker operates.
+Before writing the API, let's first have a look at how the worker operates.
 How does our web worker run the `script` using a given `context`.

 ### Web worker

 Let's start with the definition.
 [A worker][worker api] is:

-> A worker is an object created using a constructor (e.g. [Worker()][worker constructor]) that runs a named Javascript file — this file contains the code that will run in the worker thread; workers run in another global context that is different from the current window.
+> A worker is an object created using a constructor (e.g. [Worker()][worker constructor]) that runs a named JavaScript file — this file contains the code that will run in the worker thread; workers run in another global context that is different from the current window.
 This context is represented by either a DedicatedWorkerGlobalScope object (in the case of dedicated workers - workers that are utilized by a single script), or a SharedWorkerGlobalScope (in the case of shared workers - workers that are shared between multiple scripts).

 In our case we will use a single worker to execute Python code without interfering with
-client side rendering (which is done by the main Javascript thread).
+client side rendering (which is done by the main JavaScript thread).
 The worker does
 two things:

 1. Listen on new messages from the main thread